 - Relationships: Humans are social creatures, and we rely on connections with others to truly flourish.
 Having deep, meaningful relationships with others is vital to our well-being;

 - Meaning: Even someone who’s deliriously happy most of the time may not have a developed sense of well-being if they don’t find meaning in their life.
-When we dedicate ourselves to a cause or recognize something bigger than ourselves, we experience a sense of meaning that there is simply no replacement for;
+When we bestow ourselves to a cause or identify something bigger than ourselves, we experience a sense of meaning that there’s no replacement for.

 - Achievement: We all thrive when we are succeeding, achieving our goals, and bettering ourselves.
-Without a drive to accomplish and achieve, we are missing one of the puzzle pieces of authentic well-being.
+Without a determination to accomplish and achieve, we’re missing one of the pieces of authentic well-being.

 This model gives us a comprehensive framework for understanding well-being as well as a foundation for improving well-being.
 If you’re looking to enhance your sense of authentic happiness and well-being,

 There’re are many ways to apply positive psychology in your life and work.
 Here’re are some of the ways:

 - Cultivate gratitude: When was the last time you thanked a friend or someone in the family?
 Gratitude is the best attitude.
 It’s strongly and consistently associated with greater happiness.
 It helps people feel more positive emotions, relish good experiences, improve their health, deals with adversity, and build strong relationships.
 Writing a gratitude journal is a good idea.

 - Practice mindfulness: By practicing mindfulness, you can learn to savor and appreciate the little things in your life that are happening right now.
 It can help us to increase our ability to regulate emotions, decrease stress, anxiety, and depression.
 It can also aid us to focus our attention, as well as to detect our thoughts and feelings without judgment.